projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-vt-d.rst

    DMA Remapping Reporting Structure

-Pre-parsed DMAR information
+Pre-Parsed DMAR Information
 ===========================

 For specific platforms, the ACRN hypervisor uses pre-parsed DMA remapping reporting information directly to save hypervisor bootup time.

-DMA remapping unit for integrated graphics device
+DMA Remapping Unit for Integrated Graphics Device
 =================================================

 Generally, there is a dedicated remapping hardware unit for the Intel